Digit404/ShellLM/README.md

 - Conversation saving and loading to/from JSON files
 - Retry option to generate alternative responses
 - AskLLM mode for concise answers to specific questions
-- Supports many models from many providers:
+- Supports many models from several providers:
 	- OpenAI
 		- `GPT-3.5-turbo`
 		- `GPT-4o`